How to Grow and Care for Sweet William Flowers

 About Growing Sweet William Plants in Your Home Flower Garden

-Sweet William plants are irresistible and colorful.
-It grows for two years, blooming in the second year.
+Sweet William flowers are irresistible and colorful.
+It is a biennial plant that grows for two years, blooming in the second year.
 Native to Europe, this colorful, compact plant is grown all over the U.S. Sweet William varieties include perennials and biennials.
 The perennials are often grown as biennials.
 Flowers blooms are produced in clusters in the spring.
-If you are not growing Sweet William yet, what are you waiting for!?
+If you are not growing Sweet William plants yet, what are you waiting for!?

 The compact size of Sweet Williams makes them great for containers and pots.
 Try them on a windowsill or vertical planter.
 In flower beds, put these small plants at the front of the garden.
-Despite their small size, they make good-cut flowers.
+Despite their small size, they are good as cut flowers.
 All they need for indoor splendor is a small vase.

 The Raging Name Debate– There is much debate over who Sweet William was named for.
 The list of honorees includes William the Conqueror, Saint William of York, and Prince William Augustus, the Duke of Cumberland.